Skip to main content

 Community engagement

 Forget-me-not Chorus runs sessions in the community in Cardiff, Vale of Glamorgan, Newport & North Wales.
-FMNC has a member of staff who concentrates on the engagement of participants in the charities services.
-FMNC work hard to ensure we are connected with support workers, community connectors and other support agencies in each area that we operate.
+FMNC has a member of staff who concentrates on the engagement of participants in the charity’s services.
+FMNC works hard to ensure we are connected with support workers, community connectors and other support agencies in each area that we operate.
 We also run a series of taster sessions with other support organisations, such as memory cafes, friendship groups and with day centres.
 We are well established in South Wales with all sessions currently operating at capacity.
 Further recruitment work is being concentrated on our North Wales choir to ensure all that are able can access the sessions.
 The charity has a very high retention rate, with people staying with the service throughout their dementia journey.

 Care home engagement